omarAlnosyan/csv-profiler/README.md

 A fast, simple Python tool to profile CSV files and generate data quality reports.

+Two ways to use it: Web Interface or Command-line.

 ## Quick Start (5 minutes)

 ### 1. Setup